 An overview of Azure SQL Database and SQL Managed Instance security capabilities

-This article outlines the basics of securing the data tier of an application using Azure SQL Database and Azure SQL Managed Instance.
+This article outlines the basics of securing the data tier of an application using Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics.
 The security strategy described follows the layered defense-in-depth approach as shown in the picture below, and moves from the outside in:

-Microsoft Azure SQL Database and SQL Managed Instance provide a relational database service for cloud and enterprise applications.
+Microsoft Azure SQL Database, SQL Managed Instance, and Azure Synapse Analytics provide a relational database service for cloud and enterprise applications.
 To help protect customer data, firewalls prevent network access to the server until access is explicitly granted based on IP address or Azure Virtual network traffic origin.

 IP firewall rules